 What is an Allergy?

-Mast cells are present in all the tissue that is in contact with the external environment, such as the skin, nose, eyes, mouth, throat, stomach and gut.
+Mast cells are present in tissues that are in contact with the external environment, including the skin, nose, eyes, mouth, throat, stomach and gut.
 The next time that the same allergen is encountered the mast cells identify it as an intruder and produce histamine and other chemicals.
-It is the release of the histamine and other chemicals and their effect on the body that cause allergic symptoms.
+It is the release of these chemicals from mast cells and their effects on the body that result in allergic symptoms.

 Video on the subject